neo4j-examples/graph_starter/README.md

 Your asset models need to have a property which is defined as the "name property".
 This is what is used to describe the asset in the UI.
 By default if you define a `name` property or a `title` property then they will be used automatically.
 Otherwise you should call `name_property :property_name` on your model to specify which property should represent the model.

+### search_properties

+The GraphStarter UI has search fields.
+By default these searches are done on the name_property field, but you can specify a list of properties that you'd like to use:

+    search_properties :title, :name, :description

 ### category_association

 If you would like for your asset model to be categorized by another asset model, you can call `category_association :association_name` on your model to define it.
 This will display the categories for your asset in the UI appropriately.
 For example: